curityio/account-linking-recipes/doc/4-migrating-to-passkeys.md

 # Migrating to Passkeys Behavior

-This page describes shows how logins with passkeys can be introduced in an opt-in manner.\
+This page shows how you can introduce logins with passkeys in an opt-in manner.\
 This enables existing users to upgrade from passwords to passkeys, with the same user identity.

 ## Requirements